 In addition to being a great worker, the GSD also proved its worth as a combatant during World War I, where they served as messengers, guard dogs, and supply carriers.
 During World War II, the GSD took on the roles of explosive detection units and search and rescue dogs.

 Today, the GSD is arguably the most popular working dog in the world.
-You can see them in various working roles, serving the army, police, search and rescue workers, security personnel, weapon and drug agencies, and family pets.
+You can see them in various working roles including serving the army, police, search and rescue workers, security personnel, and family pets.

 You may like: German Shepherd Chihuahua Mix (Complete Guide)